 2.2 Measurement of Dependent Variables

-Challenges faced by the farmers due to increasing salinity and adaptation measures followed by them to tackle this were the dependent variables of this study.
+Challenges faced by the farmers due to increasing salinity and adaptation measures used by the farmers to tackle this is the dependent variables of this study.
 A five-point rating scale, consisting of 10 items was used to measure challenges faced by the farmers.
 Scores of ‘5’, ‘4’, ‘3’, ‘2’, and ‘1’ were assigned ‘very high challenge’, ‘high challenge’, ‘low challenge’, ‘very low challenge’ and ‘no challenge’, respectively.
 The total scores of a respondent were calculated by adding his/her individual scores of each item.
 A Challenge Index (CI) for ten items was calculated by using the following formula:

 Challenge Index CI=NC×1+VLC×2+LC×3+HC×4+VHC×5 (1)